Current XR research system

 - Breath, heartbeat, coherence, and runtime-config pathways

-- Windows operator shell for launch, monitoring, installation, and study guidance
+- Windows operator shell for launch, monitoring, installation, study guidance, and collaborator transfer

-- Publication line across immersive systems, breath interaction, and coherence training
+- Publications across immersive systems, breath interaction, and coherence training

 Current references